What is a SKU, and how is it used?

 By maintaining unique codes for each type of item you sell, you can simplify the movement and management of those items within your inventory and retail operations.

-The main difference between UPCs and SKUs is that UPC codes are universal and shared across businesses.
+The main difference between SKU and UPC is that UPC codes are universal and shared across businesses.
 In other words, the UPC for a particular item sold in one store would be the same as for the same item offered through another store or in an online channel.
 Because of this characteristic, UPCs can be used to track the same product across multiple stores.

 Another difference is UPCs are designated by GS1 US, an information standards organization.
 In contrast, retailers generate their own SKUs.
 UPCs are also most commonly printed as barcodes on product packaging, whereas SKUs appear in a variety of other locations and are not usually translated as barcodes.

 A final major difference is the composition of the codes themselves.
 UPCs are 12-digit codes composed exclusively of numbers.
-SKUs, as noted above, are alphanumeric, and they can vary in length — optimally between eight and 12 characters but may be much longer.
+SKUs, as noted above, are alphanumeric, and they can vary in length — optimally between 8 and 12 characters but maybe much longer.

 Why SKUs are important to store owners